Ikea RGB Billboard

 What to borrow for shopper marketing

 • Make the media unit do the job.
-If the claim is “there’s always a solution”, show solutions in.
-Not slogans.
+If the claim is “there’s always a solution”, show solutions in action, not slogans.

-• Match the intent environment.
+• Match the need environment.
 Place the idea where the need is active, not where attention is accidental.

 • Reduce steps to purchase.
 If people can browse and buy inside the experience, you keep momentum.